alessialin/BarnesHut/README.md

 The Barnes-Hut Algorithm[^1] is an approximation algorithm solving the [N-Body Problem](https://en.wikipedia.org/wiki/N-body_problem).

-It is notable for having order **O(n log n)** compared to a direct sum - Brute Force - algorithm which would be O(n^2).
+It is notable for having order **O(N log N)** compared to a direct sum - Brute Force - algorithm which would be O(N^2).
 The crucial idea is that it groups nearby bodies and approximates them as a single body.
 If the cluster is sufficiently far away, we can approximate its gravitational effect using its _center of mass_.

 ## Files Structure
 ```